Mental Health Awareness Month

 • invite a friend for a walk, cup of coffee or something they enjoy doing

-• find out more about what it’s like to live with mental illness from people who share their experiences through articles, books, films, podcasts, or mindshare website
+• learn more about mental illness through articles, books, films, podcasts, or by visiting the mindshare website

-• volunteer for a local service, or activities that improve your community’s wellbeing
+• volunteer for a local service or activity that improves your community’s wellbeing

 • practice kindness and empathy.